 9 snow gear essentials

 Stay warm and protected from the elements with the right gear.
-Here's what's on our snow trip wishlist.
+Here's what's on our winter wishlist.

 Good socks are the key to warm feet and an enjoyable time out on the slopes.
 2XU compression socks are perfect to wear under your ski or snowboard boots and are designed for long periods of wear.
 PWX POWER (power, weight and flexibility) design with nylon elastomeric yarns provide plenty of stretch and bounce for the active wearer and graduated compression technology enhances circulation.